digipolisantwerp/antwerp-ui_angular/README.md

 Then start using the components in your pages.
 Look at the component documentation below to learn how to use each component.

-> Note: [@a-ui/core][branding-core] contains the Antwerp logo and fonts, which are subject to a usage restriction.
-For use outside of apps for the city of Antwerp you can use [@a-ui/acpaas][branding-acpaas] instead.
-To learn more about using the branding look & feel, check the [core branding guide][branding-core-guide].
+> To learn more about using the branding look & feel, check the [core branding guide][branding-core-guide].
+Note that the [core branding][branding-core] contains the Antwerp logo and fonts, which are subject to a usage restriction.
+For use outside of apps for the city of Antwerp you can use [acpaas branding][branding-acpaas] instead.

 ## Documentation